AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/log-locations.md

 After pushing changes to your environment, you can review the logging from each hook in the `var/log/cloud.log` file.
 The log contains start and stop messages for each hook.
 In the following example, the messages are "`Starting post-deploy.`" and "`Post-deploy is complete.`"

-Check the timestamps on log entries to verify and locate the logs for a specific deployment.
+Check the timestamps on log entries, verify, and locate the logs for a specific deployment.
 The following is a condensed example of log output that you can use for troubleshooting:

 ```terminal
 Re-deploying environment project-integration-ID